Best External Hard Drive for Mac in 2023 – Keep Your Data Safe

 This Samsung external drive reaches 1,050 MB/s read speeds and 1,000 MB/s write speeds, which is more than enough for most users.
 These speeds are the primary reason many consider this Samsung drive the best external SSD for video editing on Mac.

 This drive has three variants: 500 GB, 1 TB, and 2 TB.
 The price is fairly steep, but that’s what you’d expect from an SSD that comes with fingerprint scanning.
 The prices are as follows (at the time of writing):

 The Samsung Portable SSD T7 Touch features great speeds, high-capacity storage, and boasts unmatched security.
 However, it is expensive, and you need to install specific fingerprint reading software to use the scanner.

 - Immense amount of storage

-- Great dollar-to-gigabyte value
+- Great value for money

 - Comes in macOS and Windows versions